jw782cn/RepoChat-200k/README.md

 # Chat-With-Repo

-⚡Chat with GitHub Repo Using 200k Claude instead of RAG!⚡
+⚡Chat with GitHub Repo Using 200k context window of Claude instead of RAG!⚡

 ## Features